mdrights/LiveSlak/README.txt

 The script will create a file of requested size in the root of the Live partition using the 'dd' command.
 The 'cryptsetup luksCreate' command will initialize the encryption, which causes the script to prompt you with "are you sure, type uppercase YES" after which an encryption passphrase must be entered three times (two for intializing, and one for opening the container).
 If the container is used for an encrypted /home, its filename will be "slhome.img".
 The script will copy the existing content of the ISO's /home into the container's filesystem which will later be mounted on top of the ISO's /home (thereby masking the existing /home).
 The Live OS is instructed to decrypt the container and mount the filesystem.
 This is done by editing the file "/luksdev" in the initrd and adding a line: "/slhome.img".
-The iso2usb.sh script only supports creating and configuring an encrypted /home, but you can create additional encrtypted containers yourself and mount them on other locations in the ISO's filesystem.
+The iso2usb.sh script only supports creating and configuring an encrypted /home, but you can create additional encrypted containers yourself and mount them on other locations in the ISO's filesystem.
 In order for this to work, you need to edit the "/luksdev" file and add a line "/your/container.img:/your/mountpoint" i.e. container path and the target mount directory on a single line, separated by a colon.
 The Live init script will create the mount point if it is missing.

 == Using a container file for storing persistence data ==